Meet the History Through Fiction Authors!

 Patricia Bernstein

-Native Texan Patricia Bernstein grew up in Dallas.
-After earning a Degree of Distinction in American Studies from Smith College, she founded her public relations agency in Houston.
+Patricia Bernstein grew up in Dallas and earned a Degree of Distinction in American Studies from Smith College.
+Returning to Texas, she founded a public relations agency in Houston, while publishing dozens of articles in publications as varied as Texas Monthly, Cosmopolitan and The Smithsonian.

 -